Iain Duncan Smith introduced the benefits freeze in April 2015 to force people off Social Security and into work.

-Labour’s recent General Election Manifesto, enthusiastically endorsed by Jeremy Corbyn, would have kept £7 billion of the £9 billion of Tory Social Security cuts for which Jacob Rees-Mogg cheerfully voted and over which IDS resigned.
+Labour’s 2017 General Election Manifesto, enthusiastically endorsed by Jeremy Corbyn, would have kept £7 billion of the £9 billion of Tory Social Security cuts for which Jacob Rees-Mogg cheerfully voted and over which IDS resigned.

 The benefits freeze hits people on Employment and Support Allowance (including the critically ill, terminally ill and those with degenerative diseases), Income Support (which is mostly claimed by lone parents until their youngest child is 5) and Jobseeker’s Allowance.